 6. Coach your testers on best practices

-The following instructions is what we provide to our clients:
+We typically provide the following instructions to our clients:

 - Go into testing with a pre-existing notion or hypothesis of what should happen or the expected result.
 Compare this against the actual results.